markatwork1/Firstdrafts/Synthetix Weekly Update 22-10-21.md

 - Atomic Exchange Fucntion efficiency improved by Kaleb and Afif

-- Spartan Council/Core Contributor Committee and Grants DAO have projects in the works to better serve the Synthetix team and improvide productivity and educations for the everyday user
+- Spartan Council/Core Contributor Committee and Grants DAO have projects in the works to better serve the Synthetix team and improve productivity and in addition educations for the everyday user

 - SIP 80, 182, and 187 still in progress